ChangWynn/CV/README.md

 ###### January-May 2023 (London, UK)
 ### MAKERS ACADEMY - Software Engineer Bootcamp

-Makers Academy is a prestigious coding bootcamp known for its immersive learning environment, <br/> featuring a 16-week curriculum and emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.
+A 16-week immersive curriculum emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.

 Here are the highlights of what I have learned:

 #### Full-Stack Development
-- Planning and organising a full-stack project.
+- Planning and organising full-stack projects.
 - Building both front-end and back-end components of web applications.
 - Defining endpoints and making HTTP requests.
 - Working with databases.